TonyKess/genotyping_hpc/preprocessing.md

 for i in {00..<n set files>} ;    do sbatch --export=ALL,set=<project name>.set$i,paramfile=WGSparams_<project name>.tsv 04_gatkmarkdup.sh ;  done

-At the same time, we are going to start needing a sequence dictionary for indel realignemt.
-So we can also do that now, just once per reference genome.
+At the same time, we are going to need a sequence dictionary for indel realignemt.
+So we can also produce that now, just once per reference genome.

 ```
 sbatch --export=ALL,paramfile=WGSparams_<project name> 05_genome_sequencedicitonary.sh